semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

      that makes sense. -->

 ## Introduction
-Semgrep can match matches generic patterns in languages that it doesn’t yet support.
-You can use generic pattern matching for languages that don’t yet have a parser, configuration files, and other structured data such as XML.
+Semgrep can match generic patterns in languages that it does **not** yet support.
+Use generic pattern matching for languages that do not have a parser, configuration files, or other structured data such as XML.
 Generic pattern matching is experimental.

 As an example, consider this rule:
 ```yaml